-NIS Says 2011 Profit Will Help Its Regional Expansion Next Year14.
-November 2011. / Uncategorized
+NIS Says 2011 Profit Will Help Its Regional Expansion Next Year, Uncategorized

 Naftna Industrija Srbije AD, Serbia’s top oil company controlled by OAO Gazprom Neft, said rising profit this year will support its regional expansion in 2012.